Himanshu6453/Himanshu6453/README.md

 - 👋 Hi, I’m Himanshu
 - 👀 I’m interested in software development and as well as data analysis and AI-ML.
 - 🌱 I’m currently pursuing Mca in CU.
-- 💞️ I’m looking to collaborate on webs development as well as software engineering.
+- 💞️ I’m looking to collaborate on web development as well as software engineering.
 - 📫 himansu6453@gmail.com is my official email to get in touch with me.

 <!---